How Do You Sleep? (John Lennon song): Critical reception

+Aftermath

-A few months after the album was released, Lennon said that the song "was an answer to Ram" but added:
+A few months after Imagine was released, Lennon said the song "was an answer to Ram" but added:

-In 1980, Lennon stated: "I used my resentment against Paul … to create a song … not a terrible vicious horrible vendetta … I used my resentment and withdrawing from Paul and The Beatles, and the relationship with Paul, to write 'How Do You Sleep'.
-I don't really go 'round with those thoughts in my head all the time".
+Shortly before his death in 1980, Lennon said in an interview with Playboy: "I used my resentment against Paul … to create a song … not a terrible vicious horrible vendetta … I used my resentment and withdrawing from Paul and The Beatles, and the relationship with Paul, to write 'How Do You Sleep'.
+I don't really go round with those thoughts in my head all the time".